FloncDev/ukraine-news-bot/README.md

 ---

 This is a small bot that gets live updates from the [BBC News Feed](https://www.bbc.co.uk/news/live/world-europe-60517447).
 To use the bot, invite it to your server and run use the /config slash-command to set it up.

+This is a fork of DevFlock Ukranie News Bot.
+Rewriten in NodeJS